filecoin-project/filecoin-docs/docs/get-started/README.md

 ## Store content on Filecoin

 :::tip
-If you're looking for a easy way to store and access your files on Filecoin, [take a look at Web3.Storage →](https://web3.storage)
+Looking for an easy way to store and access your files on Filecoin?
+Use one of the community built tools and services to get started.
+[Take a look now →](../../store/readme.md)
 :::

 - Visit [Slate](../store/slate.md) to store content on Filecoin and make deals from your browser.